Table of Contents

 Solastalgia refers to the loss of that “white Christmas” feeling that comes with snow being swapped for rain due to climate change.
 But there are other ways to get into the holiday spirit, like attending community events, sniffing scented candles in the mall and watching cozy movies that can uplift your spirit this time of year.

 Campaigns that create magic have to feel authentic, so leaning into the themes of the season (giving back, spending time with loved ones and practising gratitude) is a great place to start.
+The most effective holiday marketing campaigns use these themes to guide everything from creative and copy to offers and channels, rather than just slapping snowflakes on an existing ad.

 With the move to online shopping during the pandemic, tapping into the e-commerce space is necessary for most brands to have an advantage during the holiday shopping season.
+In reality, the strongest holiday marketing strategy uses both: in-store experiences to create memories and online campaigns to make it easy to buy.